31-Year-Old Center – Dallas Stars

 Jason Spezza Contract Information:

-Signed a seven-year, $49 million contract extension with Ottawa in November of 2007.
+Signed a four-year, $30 million contract extension with the Stars in November 2014.

-Spezza scored his first goal of the season and added three assists in Saturday's overtime loss to Philadelphia.
+Spezza scored his sixth goal of the season and had an assist in Saturday's win over New Jersey.

 To instantly reveal our fantasy analysis of every player – including Jason Spezza – simply subscribe now.